In this Monster.com review, I’ll provide you an in-depth look into the job board.

 The first is spam.
-Over the years, job boards have knowingly made member’s information available to affiliate partners and unknowingly (knowingly?) to spammers.
+Over the years, job boards have knowingly made member’s info available to affiliate partners and unknowingly (or knowingly?) to spammers.
 Of course, the spammers and the affiliates partners could at times could be the same.

 You may have noticed an increased number of spam emails in your email inbox after registering a new Monster.com account.

-Offering an unsolicited resume review to jobseekers is another trend we’ve seen, along with a slew of resume-related scams.
+Offering unsolicited resume reviews to jobseekers is another trend we’ve seen, along with a slew of resume-related scams.

 This sounds harmless, but, in too many cases, the reviews are automated with stock content, and from what I can tell, not completed by a real person 100% of the time.

-The advice contained in most reviews are vague and are seen mostly as a sales tool to boost revenue.
+The advice contained in most free evaluations are vague and seen mostly as a sales tool to boost revenue.